 James was a 55 year old engineer.
 He would occasionally forget the name of a colleague.
 This concerned James, since he was known for his good memory, and because he had a family history of Alzheimer’s disease.
 Both of James’ parents were diagnosed with the disease in their sixties and James and his siblings took care of them until they were admitted to a long term care facility.
 James went to his primary care physician to find a cause for his forgetfulness.
 After going through a battery of tests at his doctor’s office, James found out that he was diabetic and made the necessary changes to his diet and started taking medication.
 His doctor encouraged him to stay active and to take his medications and to return for a follow-up appointment.
 In this case, James did not have Alzheimer’s disease.
 He did have concerns because of his age and family history.
 He found out that his forgetfulness could be attributed to diabetes.
 Continuing to monitor himself and remain aware of his health will help both James and his family.

 At this stage, the individual may still do well on memory tests and people close to the individual may not notice any significant changes.
-The individual is still able to function.
+The individual is still able to function in his or her day-to-day life.
 Also at this stage, memory loss can’t be easily differentiated from normal age-related forgetfulness.
 The individual is still able to work and live independently.
-The patient will be the first to notice changes that no one else can identify including the physician.
+He or she will likely be the first to notice changes that no one else can identify, including the physician.

 Symptoms of Stage 2 Alzheimer’s